alehiguchi/homeassistant_AWS_SNS_Notification/README.md

 ## 2. CONFIGURING HOME ASSISTANT TO SEND AWS SNS NOTIFICATIONS

-Add the lines in the configuration.yaml file from this repository to your configuration.yaml file
+Add the lines below to your configuration.yaml file, using your AWS Key ID and Access Key

 ```yaml
 aws:
   credentials:
     - name: AWS Account